-These problems will be investigated at Manchester using, in the first instance, test-pads from the wafers made in the Czech Republic.
+These problems will be investigated at Manchester using, in the first instance, test-pads from the wafers made in the Czech Rupublic.
 Ideally these tests would be carried out on a production wafer.
-However, due to the wafer production problems mentioned in Sec.
-2, all wafers are currently required for the prototype calorimeter so detailed investigations will be delayed until sufficient wafers are available.
+However, due to supply problems, all wafers are required for the prototype calorimeter so detailed investigations will be delayed until sufficient wafers are available.